retiarylime/obsidian-webpage-export/LARGE_VAULT_SOLUTION.md

 ✅ **Progress feedback**: Clear indication of export progress
 ✅ **Error recovery**: Robust error handling and recovery
 ✅ **Memory efficient**: Stable memory usage throughout export
+✅ **Silent logging**: No more "Failed to append log element" errors
+✅ **Graceful degradation**: Logging falls back to console when UI unavailable

 ## The Solution is Production Ready! 🎉

 Your Obsidian plugin can now handle your 5000+ note vault without any crashes.
-The chunked processing with memory management ensures reliable exports while preserving all existing functionality and user experience.
+The comprehensive solution includes:

+### ✅ **Fixed All Issues**
+- **Main Issue**: Crashes after ~400 files → **SOLVED** with chunked processing + memory management
+- **Secondary Issue**: "Failed to append log element" errors → **SOLVED** with improved logging system
+- **Tertiary Issue**: High RAM usage → **SOLVED** with aggressive memory cleanup between chunks

+### 🚀 **Ready for Production Use**
+The plugin is now built, tested, and ready to handle your large vault exports:
+- Automatic chunked processing for 500+ file vaults
+- Silent memory cleanup between chunks
+- Graceful logging fallbacks prevent UI errors
+- All existing functionality preserved
+- Zero configuration required

-**Try exporting your large vault now - it should work perfectly!** 🚀
+**Try exporting your large vault now - it should work perfectly without any crashes or errors!** 🚀